 This Victorian Home displays some Queen Anne styling with brick, sandstone, and marble used on the exterior of the house.
 The elaborate interior features mahogany and oak mantles, cornices, coffered ceilings, paneling and parquet floors.
 The home is situated on the bluff overlooking the Trinity River.
 Tours are available of this home.
 The price is $2.50 for adults.
+The main floor is also available for rental for weddings, receptions, and meetings.

 Permission to take interior photographs granted by Historic Fort Worth, Inc.